Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 Architecture:

-SQRES: security -> insertion/deletion are operated on the dbms, that information is then extratcted and formated in such a way to be queried, this happens when a huge number of reading are performed, and insertions are very rare, the data is sent to another db that will only be used for reding, all the insertions are redirected to the transactional database.
+SQRES: security -> insertion/deletion are operated on the DB, that information is then extracted and formatted in such a way to be queried, this happens when a huge number of reading are performed, and insertions are very rare, the data is sent to another db that will only be used for reading, all the insertions are redirected to the transactional database.

 Streams API: read from a topic, process, and produce events. ktables: inforamtions where informations are inserted and collected at the same time, it provides an observability window.